KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-air-raid-monitor-ua by PavlenkoM](https://github.com/PavlenkoM/MMM-air-raid-monitor-ua)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
+5. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-AirbarHelper by ryanzor](https://github.com/ryanzor/MMM-AirbarHelper)